jbmay1497/where_is_here/README.md

 This project provides 2 coordinate based guessing games based ona latitude and longitude position:

-1.Water or Land?
+1. Water or Land?
-2.What Country?
+2. What Country?

 Each uses a different API to get / locate the coordinates.
 The game "Water or Land?" uses the API from [https://onwater.io/](https://onwater.io/) to determine if a position from a randomly generated Latitude and Longitude is lcoated on land or in the water.